AequilibraE/aequilibrae/docs/source/installation.rst

 ^^^^^^^

 .. note::
-   On Windows ONLY, AequilibraE automatically verifies if you have SpatiaLite installed in your system and downloads it to your temporary folder if you do not.
+   On Windows ONLY, AequilibraE automatically verifies if you have Spatialite installed in your system and downloads it to your temporary folder if you do not.